Best-Rated Ovens

 Different Types of Oven Explained

 Even if you’re fairly new to cooking, you should still know that there isn’t just one standard type oven.
-As with heat pumps and washing machines, there are multiple different types of models.
+As with heat pumps and washing machines, there are multiple styles.
 Below we run through the different types of ovens.

 Built-in ovens